How Much Does It Cost?

 Will Health Insurance Pay?

 If you have health insurance, read your policy carefully, and work closely with your insurer and your doctor to see what's covered.
+Under the Affordable Care Act, some states require that health insurers cover bariatric surgery; in 2015, more than half of states mandated coverage for individual, family, and small group plans.

 Most insurance companies recognize that people who are overweight and obese are more likely to get serious health conditions such as type 2 diabetes, high blood pressure, heart disease, high cholesterol, and sleep apnea.
 In fact, there’s plenty of evidence that bariatric surgery can improve or resolve up to 30 obesity-related conditions, according to the American Society for Metabolic and Bariatric Surgery.